 Vermont: Sales of food, food stamps, purchases made with food stamps, food products and beverages sold for human consumption off the premises where sold are exempt.
+As of 2015, Vermont's exemption no longer includes soft drinks except when purchased through the SNAP program.

-37. Food Items Paid for by Food Stamps:
+38. Food Items Paid for by Food Stamps: